casserole27/FMFAQaccordiancardmain/README-template.md

 CSS background property is actually shorthand for many other properties.
 Syntax:
 background: bg-color bg-image position/bg-size bg-repeat bg-origin bg-clip bg-attachment initial|inherit;

+Should the background images be in their own container, or in the main container?
+Desktop vs. mobile not working!
+Look at background-clip

 - Flexbox
 - CSS Grid
 - Mobile-first workflow